apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 support speculative execution.
 It does that by listing directories and renaming their content into the final destination when tasks and then jobs are committed.

-This has some key requirement of the underlying filesystem
+This has some key requirement of the underlying filesystem:

 1. When you list a directory, you see all the files which have been created in it, and no files which are not in it (i.e. have been deleted).